iLib-js/ilib-tools-common/README.md

 ## Release Notes

+### v1.8.0

+- added parsePath() utility function which takes a template and a path and returns an object that maps each template parameter to a part of that path
+    - getLocaleFromPath() is now re-implemented to use this function to find the locale parts of a path

 ### v1.7.0

 - added getLines() method to tell how many lines there are in the xml file